 \section{Conclusions}

-Next generation photometric and spectroscopic surveys will collect multi-band high-quality imaging and spectroscopy for out to billions of galaxies.
-For instance, we will measure size stellar masses, stellar population properties and internal kinematics for hundreds of millions of systems.
-To have access to their dark matter content, though, one should use dynamical methods, which have limitations, due to modeling assumptions (e.g. geometry, orbital anisotropy etc.), or complexity (e.g. jeans modeling vs. orbital superposition) that might require complementary data (e.g. 2D kinematics) to be compellingly fulfilled.
-This make the direct estimates of the DM in such large galaxy samples prohibitive.
-On the other hand, one can use indirect methods, based on semi-empirical scaling relations (e.g. from abundance matching, \citealt{2020MNRAS.496L.101M}), but these also imply two types of biases: 1) the assumed cosmology, as these scaling relations are build on the expectation of the halo mass function which is cosmology dependent; 2) the halo model (see, \citealt{2023arXiv230308752A}; \citealt{2000MNRAS.318.1144P}; \citealt{2005ApJ...633..791Z}), which is generally challenging to constrain.
-Either cases (i.e. direct or indirect), the DM content of galaxies of the upcoming galaxy compilations will remain highly unconstrained or biased.
+The next-generation photometric and spectroscopic surveys will collect high-quality multiband imaging and spectroscopy for billions of galaxies.
+For instance, we will be able to measure the sizes, stellar masses, stellar population properties, and internal kinematics for hundreds of millions of systems.
+To have access to their dark matter content, though, it is necessary to use dynamical methods, which have limitations due to modeling assumptions (e.g., geometry, orbital anisotropy) or complexity (e.g., jeans modeling vs. orbital superposition) that might require complementary data (e.g., 2D kinematics) to be compellingly fulfilled.
+This makes the direct estimates of the DM in such large galaxy samples prohibitive.
+On the other hand, indirect methods can be used based on semi-empirical scaling relations (e.g., from abundance matching; \citealt{2020MNRAS.496L.101M}), but these also imply two types of biases: 1) the assumed cosmology, as these scaling relations are built on the expectation of the halo mass function which is cosmology dependent, and 2) the halo model (see, \citealt{2023OJAp....6E..39A}; \citealt{2000MNRAS.318.1144P}; \citealt{2005ApJ...633..791Z}), which is generally challenging to constrain.
+In either case (i.e., direct or indirect), the DM content of galaxies of the upcoming galaxy compilations will remain highly unconstrained or biased.